What is a simple fine motor skills activity using beads? Your kids will love this crazy rainbow hair bead activity!

 Fine motor skills activities don't just have to involve pencils or scissors, threading beads are great for kids because they love playing with them and you can use different sizes of beads to promote different sizes of grasps.

-This post shares how you can quickly set up this easy Crazy Rainbow Hair fine motor skills activity!
+This post shares how you can quickly set up this easy Colorful Rainbow Hair fine motor skills activity!

 RELATED: Need more simple fine motor skills ideas?
 These easy fine motor sensory bins are our favorite.